eclipse-sumo/sumo/docs/web/docs/Simulation/Taxi.md

   travel time) is assigned.
 If the reservation date is too far in the future, the customer is postponed.

 - greedyShared: like 'greedy' but tries to pick up another passenger while delivering the first passenger to it's destination.
-The algorithm supports parameters **absLossThreshold** and **relLossThreshold** to configure acceptable detours.
+Parameters **absLossThreshold** and **relLossThreshold** to configure acceptable detours can be supplied using **--device.taxi.dispatch-algorithm.params KEY1:VALUE1[,KEY2:VALUE]**.

 - routeExtension: like greedy but can pick up any passenger along the route and also extend the original route (within personCapacity limit).